How to Philodendron Watering Schedule: Never Over or Under Water

 Is misting a philodendron necessary?

-Not required, but helpful in dry climates.
+While it’s not necessary, it can be beneficial in dry climates.
 Focus more on soil moisture than misting.